khellang/Scrutor/README.md

 ## Usage

-The library adds a two extension methods to `IServiceCollection`:
+The library adds two extension methods to `IServiceCollection`:

  - `Scan` - This is the entry point to set up your assembly scanning.
  - `Decorate` - This method is used to decorate already registered services.

+See **Examples** below for usage examples.

 ## Examples